In today's fast paced world, it is important that not only a parent has their…

-At Room to Grow we know the importance of children’s furniture safety, yet we understand that it’s something that may not automatically be the first thought that comes into a parent’s mind when they’re in the middle of the hustle and bustle of preparing for a new arrival.
-Continue on to find out how our group of bloggers got on testing out some of the safety kits on the market.
+At Room to Grow we know the importance of safety when it comes to children’s furniture.
+However, we also understand that it’s something that may not automatically be the first thought for parents when they’re in the middle of the hustle and bustle of preparing for a new arrival.

-This topic has particularly come into light more recently, when a shocking video went viral, portraying two young boys playing in their nursery, opening a set of draws before climbing into them.
-The scene that follows is a traumatic one to watch for all, which thankfully has a happy conclusion, where one of the 2-year-old little ones is able to rescue is climbing counterpart.
+This topic has particularly come into light more recently, when a shocking video portraying two young boys playing in their nursery went viral.
+They open a set of draws before climbing into them; the scene that follows is a traumatic one to watch for all, but it thankfully has a happy conclusion, where one of the 2-year-old little ones is able to rescue their climbing counterpart.

 Whilst this particular story ended well, not all cases are like this, and we felt that it was super important to highlight this particular topic, and make sure that these events become a thing of the past!